zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Retry policy

-In default configuration, retry for all requests is disabled, with one exception.
-The server retries `GET` requests that finish with status code `503`.
+In default configuration, retry for all requests is disabled, with one exception: the server retries `GET` requests that finish with status code `503`.
 To change this default configuration, include the following parameters:

 * **ribbon.retryableStatusCodes**